 Another way is to use the Emotional Freedom Technique or EFT, best known through the works of Christine Disant and also Gary Craig.
 EFT is just a set of techniques that utilize the body’s energy meridian points.
 You can stimulate these meridian points by tapping on them with your fingertips – so, it’s literally tapping into your body’s own energy and healing power.
-You can also see on the screen, where these points are located, and we recommend downloading the free PDF from the homepage of Christine Disant.
+We recommend downloading the free PDF from the homepage of Christine Disant for further instructions.

 When we feel anxious, our brains tend to spiral and come up with all sorts of outlandish and rather extreme ideas, like “I will be fired because I forgot to do this one thing” or “Everybody will laugh at my presentation” or “It’s pointless, the product will fail anyway.
 Who am I to innovate?”.
-In these situations, how you can help yourself to start thinking rationally again is to question yourself:
+In these situations, how you can help yourself to start thinking rationally again is to ask yourself the following questions: